Human tooth: Permanent teeth

 The maxillary teeth are the maxillary central incisors (teeth 8 and 9 in the diagram), maxillary lateral incisors (7 and 10), maxillary canines (6 and 11), maxillary first premolars (5 and 12), maxillary second premolars (4 and 13), maxillary first molars (3 and 14), maxillary second molars (2 and 15), and maxillary third molars (1 and 16).
 The mandibular teeth are the mandibular central incisors (24 and 25), mandibular lateral incisors (23 and 26), mandibular canines (22 and 27), mandibular first premolars (21 and 28), mandibular second premolars (20 and 29), mandibular first molars (19 and 30), mandibular second molars (18 and 31), and mandibular third molars (17 and 32).
-Third molars are commonly called "wisdom teeth" usually emerge at ages 17 to 25.
+Third molars are commonly called "wisdom teeth" and usually emerge at ages 17 to 25.
 These molars may never erupt into the mouth or form at all.
 When they do form, they often must be removed.
 If any additional teeth form—for example, fourth and fifth molars, which are rare—they are referred to as supernumerary teeth (hyperdontia).
 Development of fewer than the usual number of teeth is called hypodontia.

 There are small differences between the teeth of males and females, with male teeth along with the male jaw tending to be larger on average than female teeth and jaw.
-There are also differences in the internal dental tissue proportions, with male teeth consisting of proportionately more dentine while female teeth have proportionately more enamel.
+There are also differences in the internal dental tissue proportions, with male teeth consisting of proportionately more dentin while female teeth have proportionately more enamel.